Work Method Foundry Field Notes About Edge Brief

 Do I have to work with you afterward?

-No. There’s no obligation and no pressure.
-Plenty of briefs end with “here’s exactly what to do” and a client who goes and does it.
-The $500 credit is there if you want to build with me, not a trap if you don’t.
+No. Plenty of briefs end with “here’s exactly what to do” and a client who goes and does it.
+The $500 credit is there if you want to build with me.

 Why only two engagements a quarter?